-Please refer to the attached copy Claro M. Recto School Children and Youth No Impact Children's Rights Enhancement Measures: of the nature and type of community outreach Legarda, Manila Public School Teachers (based on PD 603) Upliftment 1.Very good work relationship of the outreach volunteers with projects and activities and the number of vulnerable of lives the school officials; individuals and groups served 2, Accessibility of the school to the community; (next table) 3.
+Please refer to the Claro M. Recto Children and Youth No Impact Children's Rights Enhancement Measures: attached copy of the nature and type of community outreach projects and activities and the number of vulnerable individuals and groups served (next table) School Legarda, Manila Public School Teachers (based on PD 603) Upliftment of lives work relationship of the outreach volunteers with the school officials; 2, Accessibility of the school to the community; 3.
 A systematic approach used by the university in assisting the adopted school, based on the people's identified and expressed needs; 4.
 A strong culture of volunteerism among the students, faculty and nonteaching personnel of the university; 5.
 Regular monitoring and evaluation of community projects to validate how the efforts of the outreach volunteers impact on people's lives; 6.
 Strong and sustained support of the CEU management in the implementation of outreach projects and activities.